SSpeights/PowerShellGuide/ps-scripts.md

 ## PS Execution Policy

 **Achtung**: if you get an "unauthorized access warning" in red text and your script doesn't run.
 It means that you need to change your execution policy so you can execute PS scripts on your system.
-You do this with the `Set-ExecutionPolicy` comand.
+You do this with the `Set-ExecutionPolicy` command.
 To get the information you need to do this, [please visit this Microsoft technet page](https://technet.microsoft.com/en-us/library/ee176961.aspx).
 You must have an overview of the different Execution-Policies before you set a policy and talk to ICT first.
 Setting the policy to "unrestricted" might not be the best choice...

 ## Syntax basics